Oakland continues Seattle's slide with 4-2 win over Mariners | News Channel 3-12

 AP Sports Writer

+SEATTLE (AP) — Less than two months into the season, the Seattle Mariners are quickly trending toward irrelevance in a season that started with expectations of ending the longest playoff drought in the major leagues.

-SEATTLE (AP) — Seth Brown and Elvis Andrus both homered off reigning AL Cy Young Award winner Robbie Ray, and the Oakland Athletics beat Seattle 4-2 on Wednesday, dropping the Mariners into last place in the AL West.
+Seth Brown and Elvis Andrus both homered off reigning AL Cy Young Award winner Robbie Ray and the Oakland Athletics beat Seattle 4-2 on Wednesday, dropping the Mariners into last place in the AL West.

 Ray tied his season high with 10 strikeouts, but allowed a home run for the fifth straight start.
 Brown was the first to get to Ray with a solo shot in the fourth inning.
 Brown entered the day with one hit all season against left-handed pitchers, but doubled off Ray in his first at-bat and followed the next time up with his third home run.

+“Seth and I talked about being aggressive against Robbie,” Oakland manager Mark Kotsay said.
+“I felt Robbie was going to challenge him with fastballs and Seth put two good swings on two heaters.”

-Andrus added a two-run homer in the sixth, his first of the season.
+Andrus added a two-run homer in the sixth, his first this season.
 Andrus hit a towering fly ball that off the bat appeared to be a standard fly out but didn’t stop carrying until left-fielder Jesse Winker ran out of room at the wall.

+Ray was annoyed that what appeared to be an out left the yard.

+“That’s a pop up.
+That’s all I can say.
+I mean, it’s just mind boggling,” Ray said.
+“I can understand beating a guy and him getting a hit, but beat a guy and he takes you out of the yard is just super frustrating.”

 Luis Barrera added a two-out RBI single in the ninth inning.